moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/005_custom_adherence_report.md

 1. In this approach we planned to store the compliance adherence report configuration as a JSON column in the compliance frameworks table.
-1. We would create a UI for creating requirements within compliance frameworks and also adding compliance checks to this requirement.
+1. We would create a UI for creating requirements within compliance frameworks and also adding checks to this requirement.
 1. We would translate this configuration into a JSON and store it in the `jsonb` column named `requirements` within the compliance frameworks table.
 1. An example JSON: